Castles & Museums

 The Mid Suffolk light railway

 The Mid Suffolk light railway, also known as the 'Middy', is a fine example of English history.
-After enthusiasts decided it shouldn't be forgotten, it is now resurrected as Suffolk's only standard gauge railway museum and ironically is busier now than it ever was.
-Today's 'Middy' is not only a museum, but runs regular steam trains and has a programme of carriage and wagon restoration complementing its efforts to recreate this slice of Edwardian England.
+After enthusiasts decided it shouldn't be forgotten, it is now resurrected as Suffolk's only standard gauge railway museum and is ironically busier now than it ever was.
+Today's 'Middy' is not only a museum but also runs regular steam trains and has a programme of carriage and wagon restoration complementing its efforts to recreate this slice of Edwardian England.

 View website